mui/material-ui/docs/data/joy/components/select/select.md

 {{"demo": "SelectCustomOption.js"}}

-:::info
+:::warning
-💡 **Keep in mind:** By default, the option children is used for displaying the selected value.
+By default, the option children are used for displaying the selected value.
 Take a look at [selected value appearance](#selected-value-appearance) to see how to customize its appearance.
 :::